Snowy Valleys Council

 The Snowy Valleys Council is a local government area located in the South West Slopes region of New South Wales, Australia.
-This area was formed in 2016 from the merger of the Tumut Shire with the neighbouring Tumbarumba Shire.
+This area was formed on 12 May 2016 from the merger of the Tumut Shire and Tumbarumba Shire councils.

-The council area comprises 8960 km2 and covers the western side of the southernmost portion of the Great Dividing Range and foothills in New South Wales.
-Large sections of the local government area are contained within national parks.
-At the time of its establishment, the population in the council area was estimated to be 14,953.
+The council area comprises 8960 km2 and covers the western side of the southernmost parts of the Great Dividing Range and foothills in New South Wales.
+Large sections of the local government area are contained in national parks.
+At the time of its establishment, the population of the council area was estimated to be 14,953.